silverbulletmd/silverbullet/website/Library/Core/Page/Maintenance.md

 {{/let}}
 ```

-# Conflict copies
+# Conflicting copies
-These are pages that have conflicted copies (as a result of sync), have a look at them as well as their original (non-conflicted versions) and decide which one to keep.
+These are pages that have conflicting copies (as a result of sync).
+Have a look at them as well as their original (non-conflicting) versions and decide which one to keep.

 ```template
 {{#let @conflictPages = {